Magnitude homology of real hyperplane arrangements: Recollections

-Kaneta--Yoshinaga also related framed magnitude homology to open intervals determined by the frame.
-Given $a,b\in V(G)$, consider the open interval $(a,b)_G$ introduced in Section \ref{basicdef}.
-We also write $C_*(a,b)_G$ for the reduced chain complex of the order complex of $(a,b)_G$.
+Geodesic magnitude homology can be computed using the order complex of open intervals.
+Given $a,b\in G$, consider the open interval $(a,b)_G$ introduced in Section \ref{basicdef}.
+We write $C_*(a,b)_G$ for the reduced chain complex of the order complex of $(a,b)_G$.

-\begin{prop}[{\cite[Proposition 2.3]{Gomi2025}}] For $a,b\in V(G)$ with $d(a,b)=\ell$, there is an isomorphism of chain complexes
+\begin{prop}[{\cite[Proposition 2.3]{Gomi2025}}] For $a,b\in G$ with $d(a,b)=\ell$, there is an isomorphism of chain complexes

 which induces an isomorphism of homology groups

 \end{prop}

 \begin{proof} Any proper chain $\Vec{x}=(a,x_1,\ldots,x_{k-1},b)\in P_{k,\ell}(G;a,b)$ must be geodesic since $\ell=d(a,b)$.
 Mapping $\Vec{x}$ to the linearly ordered chain $x_1\prec_G\cdots\prec_G x_{k-1}$ in $C_{k-2}(a,b)_G$ defines the desired isomorphism. \end{proof}